 The physical effects of mental fatigue

 It’s not just our thoughts that can give us mental fatigue but also how we process information.
-If we’re constantly bombarded with new information, it can be tough to keep up.
+It can be tough to keep up if we’re constantly bombarded with new information.
 This is why taking breaks throughout the day is important and gives your brain a chance to rest to stay alert.

 Why not get up and take a five-minute walk around your office?
 Move your body and get some air.
 All of these things will help you stay focused and alert so that your task at hand will be completed easily and with less mental fatigue.